Sîn-šar-iškun: Assyria and Babylonia

-In the middle of the seventh century BC, the Neo-Assyrian Empire ruled the entire Near East.
+In the middle of the seventh century BCE, the Neo-Assyrian Empire ruled the entire Near East.
 Due to their powerful standing army and their sophisticated administration, the Assyrians had managed to create the best organized and largest empire that the world had yet seen.'
 Though Babylonia in the south had also once been a large kingdom, it had typically been weaker than its northern neighbor due to internal divisions and the lack of a well-organized army.
 The population of Babylonia was divided into various ethnic groups with different priorities and ideals.
 Though old native Babylonians ruled most of the cities, such as Kish, Ur, Uruk, Borsippa, Nippur, and Babylon itself, the Chaldean tribes, led by chieftains who often squabbled with each other, dominated most of the southernmost land.
 The Arameans lived on the fringes of settled land and were notorious for plundering surrounding territories.
 Because of the infighting of these three major groups, Babylonia often represented an appealing target for Assyrian campaigns.
-The two kingdoms had competed since the rise of the Middle Assyrian Empire in the 14th century BC, and in the 8th century BC, the Assyrians consistently gained the upper hand.
-Babylon's internal and external weakness led to its conquest by the Assyrian king Tiglath-Pileser III in 729 BC.
+The two kingdoms had competed since the rise of the Middle Assyrian Empire in the 14th century BCE, and in the 8th century BCE, the Assyrians consistently gained the upper hand.
+Babylon's internal and external weakness led to its conquest by the Assyrian king Tiglath-Pileser III in 729 BCE.